socon-dev/socon/README.rst

 =======

-Copyright Stephane Capponi and others, 2023 Distributed under the terms of the BSD-3-Clause license, socon is free and open source software.
+Copyright Stephane Capponi and others, 2023 Distributed under the terms of the BSD-3-Clause license, Socon is free and open source software.

-Socon also reused codes from third-paty.
-You can find the licenses of these third-paty in the `licenses`_ folder.
+Socon also reused codes from third-party.
+You can find the licenses of these third-party in the `licenses`_ folder.
 Each files that has been reused and modified contains an SPDX section to specify the license used and the Copyright.
-If you want more information about our licence and why we reused code from third-paty, check the ``docs/intro/overview.txt``
+If you want more information about our license and why we reused code from third-party, check the ``docs/intro/overview.txt``

 .. _licenses: https://github.com/socon-dev/socon/tree/master/licenses
 .. _GitHub: https://github.com/socon-dev/socon/